vincebel7/ltdnet/README.md

 All "program" functions run on devices such as ping, DHCP, etc.

 ### router.go
-Router-specific functions
+Router-specific functions and structs

 ### switch.go
-Switch-specific functions
+Switch-specific functions and structs

 ### host.go
-Host-specific functions
+Host-specific functions and structs

+### network.go
+Network-specific functions and structs

 ### helpers.go
 Helper functions for common operations

-### structs.go
-Defines datagram structs and related functions

 ### debug.go
 Functions for debugging and testing